VMLYR/journey-driven-development/en/01_introduction/01_jdd_briefly.md

 - Do a practice run to see what is working well and what is still in progress.
 - Invite AM, PM, & Creative to the practice run so they understand what the client is going to see.
 - If you have significant issues, reschedule

+### Scale

+We have more than 50 team leads skilled in this method which means we can quickly divide and conquer to bring timelines in and tackle emergent opportunities as they arise.
+We've thought a lot about how to create and empower teams so that both experimentation and collective learning grow as your team expands.

+Bringing all of this together has enabled DevOps through JDD which has led to dramatic improvements in delivery.
+At one client, we moved them from 10 releases per year to more than 10 releases per day in production using canary releases with a dramatic increase in quality: we had a 10 month stretch of production releases with no severity 1 or 2 defects reported (a company best).